BabylonJS/Documentation/content/How_To/Particles/shape_emitters.md

 **Please note that the MeshParticleEmitter is not supported by GPU Particle**

-Here is an example of a mesh particle emitter: https://www.babylonjs-playground.com/#N775HF
+Here is an example of a mesh particle emitter: <Playground id="#N775HF" title="Mesh Emitter" description="Simple example of a particle mesh emitter." image=""/>

-# Custom Emitter
+## Custom Emitter

 To create a custom emitter you need to provide 2 functions: